uyuni-project/uyuni-rfc/accepted/00000-native-ldap-authentication.md

 In both cases the directory integration is invisible to Uyuni: an administrator cannot configure, test, or troubleshoot it from the product, and there is no managed concept of an "LDAP group" inside Uyuni.
 The external group string is consumed transiently during a `REMOTE_USER` login and then discarded.

-This feature brings directory integration into Uyuni so that an administrator can point Uyuni at an Active Directory, FreeIPA, or OpenLDAP server, optionally enable just-in-time user creation, map a directory group such as `uyuni-admins` to the Org Admin role, and have those users log in with the right roles without touching `sssd.conf`.
+This feature brings directory integration into Uyuni so that an administrator can point Uyuni at an Active Directory, FreeIPA, or OpenLDAP server, optionally enable just-in-time user creation, map a directory group such as `uyuni_admins` to a Uyuni access group, and have those users log in with the right roles without touching `sssd.conf`.
 Local Uyuni users continue to work unchanged.

 # Detailed design
 [design]: #detailed-design